Brown Trout

 Brown Trout Advice:

-This fish will take pellets, but it will also happily feed on minnows and other small fish species.
-It handles about the same temperature ranges as Rainbow Trout, which means it is unlikely to survive the summer in most ponds, unless they maintain cool, well oxygenated water in summer.
-This usually only occurs in ponds with a constant flow of spring water, or very deep ponds and lakes, like rock quarries.
-However, you can stock trout in the early fall and have them to fish for until the following summer.
-Expect for them to run into trouble when the water temperature rises above 72F.
+This fish will take pellets, but will also happily feed on minnows and other small fish.
+It handles about the same temperature ranges as Rainbow Trout, which means it is unlikely to survive summer, except in ponds with a constant flow of spring water, or very deep, like some rock quarries.
+However, you can stock trout in the early fall and have them until the following summer.
+Expect them to run into trouble when the water temperature rises above 72F.

-Stocking rates vary greatly based on available food and oxygen levels, but 25 to 100 pounds of trout per acre is usually no problem for a supplemental fall, winter, spring stocking.
-If you have a unique trout pond that holds them throughout the year, please contact one of our biologists for custom stocking recommendations.
+Stocking rates vary greatly based on available food and oxygen levels, but 25 to 100 pounds of trout per acre is usually a good amount.
+If you have a unique trout pond that holds them throughout the year, please contact one of our biologists for recommendations.

 RETURN TO LIVE GAMEFISH AND STOCKING INFO